charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 	It is placed before the result type of a method declaration.
 It can not be used for the methods of an compatibility interface.

 ### THE SUB-ROLE ANNOTATIONS OF SIMU_REAL_WORLD_OBJ
 A simu_real_world_obj can be various things, include abstract realities.
 Don't believe simu_real_world_obj, in clprolf, could only represents concrete objects like car.
-Everything that is not a computer worker job, and has methods, is, in clprolf, a simulation of a real_world object.
+Everything that is not a computer as worker job, and has methods, is, in clprolf, a simulation of a real_world object.
 So, abstract notions, should be in such kind of clprolf classes.
 To ease understanding and smart compatibility with classical object oriented used classes, clprolf has introduced annotations.
 This annotations is designed to be used on a simu_real_world_obj declaration.
 Thus, @Design_role, @GUI_role, @Human_expert, are precisions you can add in your simu_real_world_obj, for better understanding of your interpretation and vision.
 But they are not mandatory.
 And these annotations doesn't enforce the reader to use the same interpretation.
 These annotations are also available as a optional enum value "role", in @Simu_real_world_obj clprolf framework for java.

 @Design_role : controllers, services, and so on, are understood, in clprolf, as design roles.
 A controller is supposed to control the job between several entities, services are supposed to supply or design a service, and so on.
 These objects are designed to have a role in a software architecture, and are comparison with the abstract function they play.
-But they stay abstractions, and do not precisely give a job at the computer worker, they don't precise inherently the underlying algorithm.
+But they stay abstractions, and do not precisely give a job at the computer as worker, they don't precise inherently the underlying algorithm.
 So you can add @Design_role annotation, but these classes could be seen as another abstraction, for example a human expert for an MVC controller.
 @Human_expert: Many of business job can be viewed as a human expert simulation.
-Business logic is a computer worker-like interpretation at the basis, but could also be understood as a human-expert simulation.
+Business logic is a computer as worker-like interpretation at the basis, but could also be understood as a human-expert simulation.
 @Expert_component: quite like a @Human_expert, but seeing it like a component expert in a job.
 A @Expert_component is simply an accurate @Design_role.
 It is perfect for people who stick with a technical and computational vision.
 This class is still a simulation, because it's quite like an ideal component, which would be able to be perfect on this role.

 @GUI_role: software developers who prefer a GUI interpretation, can use @GUI_role for the buttons, windows, and other classes like that.
 This does not enforce people to have the same vision, and a window could also be seen of the simulation of a real-world machine, with his real buttons, etc.